 - Learn words with entertaining FluentU videos.
-FluentU is an online immersion platform where you learn English through real-world videos.
+FluentU is an online immersion platform that lets you learn English through real-world videos.
 The program’s unique Learn Mode, multimedia flashcards and personalized vocab lists are especially helpful for learning TOEFL vocabulary in context.
-Try FluentU’s free 15-day trial today!

 - Look for clues if you encounter a word you don’t know.
 As you are working on your TOEFL listening and reading skills, practice using context to understand new vocabulary words.
 What words around the vocabulary word can help you guess the meaning?